Georges-Maurice Halpern, an American physician, researcher, educator and author, was initially trained as a cook, in Paris, France (1950-1953).

 He is a Fellow of many scientific societies, including the Royal Society of Medicine (London), and a corresponding member of the Colombian Academy of Medicine.

 He founded “Allergie & Immunologie” and is editor of 9 international journals.
-He has been a mentor, supervisor or jury member for >100 graduate students and MDs in France, the United States, Romania, Sri Lanka, Hong Kong and China.
+He has been a mentor, supervisor or jury member for over 100 graduate students and MDs in France, the United States, Romania, Sri Lanka, Hong Kong and China.